-Quantic School of Business and Technology is approved to operate in the District of Columbia by the Higher Education Licensure Commission.
+Quantic School of Business and Technology is approved to operate in the District of Columbia by the Higher Education Licensure Commission, and Valar Institute is a division of Quantic School of Business and Technology.
 Quantic is accredited by the Distance Education Accrediting Commission (DEAC), listed by the U.S. Department of Education as a recognized accrediting agency.
+Valar Institute is recognized by DEAC as a division of Quantic.